dmpop/rpi-photo/README.md

 rpi-photo
 =========

-Miscellaneous parts for the Raspberry Pi photo server project
+Miscellaneous scripts and files for the Raspberry Pi photo server project.